-A child is considered in this category if a sibling is attending the academy at the time of application and will continue to do so the time of admission i.e. at the start of the new academic year, and where the child lives within the priority area at the same address as the sibling.
-See note 2 below.
+A child is considered in this category if a sibling is attending the academy at the time of application and will continue to do so the time of admission i.e. at the start of the new academic year, and where the child lives at the same address as the sibling.